dukt/analytics-docs/en/configuration.md

 # Configuration

-In addition to the settings available in the CP > Settings > Analytics screen, the config items below can be placed into an `analytics.php` file in your craft/config directory:
+In addition to the settings available in the **CP → Settings → Analytics** screen, the config items below can be placed into an `analytics.php` file in your craft/config directory:

 ## cacheDuration